 Wisconsin's Private K-12 Tuition Tax Deduction is a deduction only to state taxes, not federal taxes.
 It's also not a tax credit.
 The deduction is subject to legislative change.
-Though millions of dollars are set aside each year for the deduction, the legislature may consider decreasing the amount of available funds if they go unused.

 The information in this packet shouldn't be regarded as legal or professional financial advice.
 If you have questions about your family's specific circumstance, WCRIS recommends contacting a tax professional.